E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Quantics_Openmp_Improvements_Module/Quantics_omp_module.rst

   Relevant Training Material
-    Training material is available through the test examples
+    Training material is available through the tests and examples

 .. contents:: :local: